A white man wearing a blue dress shirt looks at his laptop with a serious expression.

 Did you know?

-A new credit card may be beneficial to your credit score when used wisely.
-Adding available credit while maintaining your current credit use can improve your credit utilization ratio, which may positively impact your score.
-If you make on-time payments to your new credit card account, that may help your credit score even further.
+When you add available credit while maintaining your current credit use, you can improve your credit utilization ratio (the amount of available credit you're using).
+If you make on-time payments to your new credit card account, that could help your credit score even further.

-Hard inquiries are a way for lenders to review your credit report when you apply for new credit.
-Knowing what a hard inquiry is and how it affects your credit score is the first step to making sure you know how long a hard inquiry lasts on your credit report and the overall impact it may have.
+Hard credit checks are a way for lenders to review your credit report when you apply for new credit.
+When you know what a hard inquiry is and how it affects your credit score, you’ve taken the first step to limiting the overall impact it may have.

 Was this article helpful?